Tebunator123/data-warehouse-project/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
+|
+├── task_and_practice/                  # Scripts to build of dimension products and fact sales and to gain more knowledge │
 ├── tests/                              # Test scripts and quality files │